Tailor our All-in-One Farm Pack to the unique needs of your poultry business

 Our All-in-One Farm Pack allows you to tailor your cover and insure what matters most to your livelihood.
-We offer three levels of cover and for each item, you determine what level of excess is appropriate, so you have greater control over your premiums.
+We offer three levels of cover and for each item, you determine what level of excess is appropriate.

 Bromelton Free Range Poultry – Cyclone Debbie

 Bromelton couple Susan and Andy Shay are behind a free-range poultry farm, supplying 1.49 million chickens to the domestic meat market each year.
 The Shays established the farm on the site of the old family dairy of Ms Shay’s parents Brian and Judith Manderson at Bromelton House Road.
 The site is still the family home and a beef grazing and lucerne farm for the Shays, who are raising their four children as the fourth farming generation on the property.